TannerHelms/Reptile-Tracker/server/controllers/README.md

 **Method:** ```GET```

 **Description:**  Retrieves reptiles and their schedules for the current day for a specific user.
-Returns an array of reptiles with their schedules the pertain to the day requested or an error.
+Returns an array of reptiles with their schedules (an array) that pertains to the day requested.

 **Body:**
 ```None```